chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 The file is rendered with the HTML engine since that effectively passes it as plaintext, as [noted in the docs](https://www.11ty.dev/docs/languages/), preventing any unnecessary transformations on the file.
 {% endcallout %}

-One caveat is that those files get rendered at the root of the main build due to the `permalink` in the frontmatter, but I'm sure that could be worked around.
+One caveat is that those files get rendered at the root of the main build due to the `permalink` in the frontmatter, but I’m sure that could be worked around.
 And that’s it.
 That’s my hacky solution.
 But then [on Twitter, I was asked about if I had tried a global data file](https://twitter.11ty.dev/1562480526396919808/)… here’s what I came up with.

 ## Using a global data file instead

 I couldn’t make it work.
-Maybe I need more caffeine but couldn't figure out where to start, sorry!
+Maybe I need more caffeine but couldn’t figure out where to start, sorry!

 <hr>